LSFLK/Copper/copper-server/kubernetes/deployment/README.md

     - Password : postfix@123

-### Please do net forget to reset the default passwords after configuring email server
+### Please do not forget to reset the default passwords after configuring email server